Petro Mohyla: Career

-In the 1620s, Mohyla traveled to Ukraine which at that time was in a political turmoil due to internal and external factors, in part due to Poland’s annexation of Ukrainian lands.
-He started preparing spiritually at his aristocratic home in Rubiejovka, where he also founded a church dedicated to Saint John the New from Suceava.
-He then settled in Kyevo-Pechers’ka Lavra in Kyiv (Kyiv Pechersk Lavra), which was the political, cultural, spiritual, and educational center of Ukraine.
-There he joined Job Boretsky, Zacharias Kopystensky, and Pamvo Berynda, and a group of scholars and orthodox clerics who promoted ideas of national liberation and cultural self-preservation.
-The effects of political instability affected all spheres of life in the country.
+In the 1620s, Mohyla traveled to Ukraine, which at that time was in political turmoil due to internal and external factors, in part due to Poland's annexation of Ukrainian lands.
+He started preparing spiritually at his aristocratic home in Rubezhivka near Kyiv, where he also founded a church dedicated to Saint John the New from Suceava.
+He then settled in the Kyiv Pechersk Lavra (the Monastery of the Caves), which was the political, cultural, spiritual, and educational center of Ukraine.
+There he joined Job Boretsky, Zacharias Kopystensky, and Pamvo Berynda, and a group of scholars and Orthodox clerics who promoted ideas of national liberation and cultural self-preservation.
+The prevailing political instability affected all spheres of life in the country.
 The number of printed publications was significantly reduced and many schools were closed.
 In order to preserve their privileges before the Polish king, the nobility, in great numbers, started to convert from Orthodoxy to Greek and Roman Catholicism.

 The Romanians from Moldavia, Wallachia and Transylvania belonged to the Eastern Orthodox Church, and Old Church Slavonic was used, until the 17th century, as the common liturgical language in Romanian principalities.

-In 1632 Mohyla became the bishop of Kyiv and abbot of Pecherska Lavra.
-Because of his ties to several European royal homes, the leadership of the Orthodox clergy entrusted him to negotiate with the Polish Sejm (parliament) and the king to lift the repressive laws against the Orthodox Church and to ease the restrictions on the use of the Church Slavonic language in schools and public offices.
-Mohyla’s diplomatic talent paid off.
+In 1632 Mohyla became the bishop of Kyiv and abbot of the Kyiv Pechersk Lavra.
+Because of his ties to several European royal houses, the leadership of the Orthodox clergy entrusted him to negotiate with the Polish Sejm (parliament) and the king to lift the repressive laws against the Orthodox Church and to ease the restrictions on the use of the Church Slavonic language in schools and public offices.
+Mohyla's diplomatic talent paid off.
 King Władysław IV reinstated the status of the Eastern Orthodox Church in the Polish–Lithuanian Commonwealth.
-The first years as abbot Mohyla showed that he had far-reaching goals to reform not only the monastic life at the Lavra and the Church.
-He wanted to strengthen the Orthodox spirituality and enhance the sense of national identity as well as raise the educational level in the country and in all Russian and Romanian lands to equal that in Western Europe.
+During his first years as abbot, Mohyla showed that he had far-reaching goals for reform not limited to the monastic life at the Lavra and the Church.
+He wanted to strengthen the Orthodox spirituality and enhance the sense of national identity as well as raise the educational level in the country and in all Ruthenian and Romanian lands to equal that in Western Europe.